freenas/freenas-docs/userguide/storage.rst

 Managing Encrypted Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+%brand% automatically generates a randomized **encryption key** whenever a new encrypted volume is created.
+The data "at rest" (on disk) on an encrypted volume is **always encrypted**, but access to the decrypted data on a live (running) system can be customized for each volume.

+By default, encryption keys will be stored locally within %brand*'s data files.
+They can also be downloaded as a safety measure, to allow decryption on a different system in the event of failure, or to allow the locally stored key to be deleted for extra security.
+Encryption keys can also be optionally protected with a **passphrase**:

+* *Key stored locally, no passphrase* - data is automatically decrypted and always accessible when system running.
+(Protects "data at rest" only.)

+* *Key stored locally, with passphrase* - user must provide passphrase before anyone can access data.

+* *Key not stored locally* - user must provide key before anyone can access data.
+If a passphrase is set, this must **also** be provided before data can be accessed (`two factor authentication <https://en.wikipedia.org/wiki/Multi-factor_authentication>`_).

+Decrypted data **cannot be accessed** when the disks are removed, the system is shut down, or (on a running system) when the key is unavailable.
+If the key is protected with a passphrase, then data cannot be decrypted without having both key and passphrase.
+Decryption is per-volume not per-user, so when a volume is unlocked, data will be decrypted for *any* user whose permissions allow them to access it.

+.. _Additional controls for encrypted volumes:

+Additional controls for encrypted volumes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the :guilabel:`Encryption` box is checked during the creation of a pool, additional buttons appear in the entry for the volume in :menuselection:`Storage --> Volumes`.